Dr. Sharon Forster-Blouin

 Dr. Tamara Kimmel grew up in the Willamette Valley and in 2006 she graduated from the Oregon State University/Washington State University veterinary program having been honored with the Outstanding Senior Award and American Association of Feline Practitioners Senior Award.
 After graduation Dr. Kimmel completed a small animal medicine and surgery internship at East Bay Veterinary Specialists in CA. She joined their staff as an emergency clinician and for the next four years offered overnight and weekend critical care for the specialists as well as care for walk-in and emergency patients.

 Dr. Kimmel’s professional interests include preventative care, internal medicine, critical care and diagnostic ultrasound.
 She is a current member of the American Association of Feline Practitioners, Oregon Medical Association and American Veterinary Medical Association.
-In 2013 she is also completed additional training in Veterinary Orthopedic Manipulation.
+In 2013 she also completed additional training in Veterinary Orthopedic Manipulation.

 Dr. Kimmel and her young family moved back to Oregon in 2010 because, as she says, “The Willamette Valley will always be my home”.
-When not working her personal interests include knitting, gardening, hiking camping, as well as just spending time outdoors with her daughter and husband.
+When not working her personal interests include knitting, gardening, hiking, camping, as well as just spending time outdoors with her daughter and husband.

 Sheri is a Certified Veterinary Technician and has worked at Corvallis Cat Care since 2006, she particularly enjoys assisting in surgery and dentistry.
 Sheri’s career as a technician began in 1985 after earning a Bachelor’s degree in Zoology and then an Associate’s degree in Veterinary Technology.
 She enjoys reading, gardening, hiking and mountain climbing, and has summited Mt.
 St. Helens.
 She shares her home with her husband, their two young boys, three cats, and one dog.

 Ted grew up around many animals at the equestrian stables run by his family in southern Oregon.
-In 2008 he joined Corvallis Cat Care as a Veterinary Assistant and, in addition to being a calming force for all cats, he continues to lend his eclectic skill set to the business.
+In 2008 he joined Corvallis Cat Care as a Veterinary Technician and, in addition to being a calming force for all cats, he continues to lend his eclectic skill set to the business.
 Much of his spare time is spent absorbing media of all sorts, maintaining a completely inconsistent exercise regime, and wandering listlessly in the wilderness.

 Judy has been Corvallis Cat Care’s receptionist since 2005.
 She spent some time in New Mexico where she earned a degree in computer mapping.
 Then, some years later, she graduated from the four year program at the Barbara Brennan School of Healing as a Certified Practitioner.
 She currently resides in the country where she spends time with her two cats and her dog.